kakounedotcom/connect.kak/README.md

 hook global ModuleLoaded x11 %{
   alias global terminal alacritty alias global popup alacritty-popup

+  # If your terminal does not have popups, fall back to x11-terminal.
+  # alias global popup x11-terminal
 }

 # Explore files and buffers with fzf